1

 How much do hr director jobs pay per year?

-As of Jun 15, 2026, the average yearly pay for hr director in the United States is $116,601.00, according to ZipRecruiter salary data.
+As of Aug 19, 2026, the average yearly pay for hr director in the United States is $116,601.00, according to ZipRecruiter salary data.
 Most workers in this role earn between $88,500.00 and $136,500.00 per year, depending on experience, location, and employer.

-How much does an HR director get paid?
+What does an HR director do?

-How to Become an HR Director
+How to become an HR director?

 You can become an HR director by earning a bachelor’s degree in business management, human resources management, or industrial/organizational psychology.
 Gain professional experience in project management, employee relations, and performance management.
 HR directors interact with managers and employees frequently, so seize opportunities to sharpen your people skills.
 Secure a role as an HR generalist then work toward HR manager roles.
 Strengthen your HR director job candidacy by earning a master’s degree or earning the SHRM certification to demonstrate proficiency in human resources management.